ClementTsang/bottom/README.md

 You can get the release versions from the AUR by installing `bottom`.

+#### Ubuntu

+TBD

 ### Windows

 You may need to install a font like [FreeMono](https://fonts2u.com/free-monospaced.font) and use a terminal like cmder for font support to work properly, unfortunately.
-I plan to add a Chocolatey install option.
+I plan to add a Chocolatey install option in the future.

 ### macOS

-macOS seems to work fine for the most part.
-I plan to add a Homebrew install option.
+macOS seems to work fine for the most part, barring minor issues with the `Ctrl`-arrow key bindings (use `Shift` instead).
+I plan to add a Homebrew install option in the future.

 ## Usage